back to guides

 The United States is responsible for more than half of all unicorns.
 China comes second, followed by the United Kingdom, Israel, and India.

 Nearly 40% of the US's unicorns are based in the Bay Area, which leads the world as a unicorn hub.
+New York City comes in second place globally, followed by Beijing.

 When we look at the fastest-growing industries over the last 5 years include Legal, Fintech, Robotics, and Energy.